Emmanuel Episcopal Greenwood

 There are lots of fun activities for the children to do.
 The children play with Legos, coloring books and make jewelry; to learn shapes and colors.
 This also helps with hand eye coordination.

-If you have any questions or would like to volunteer to help in the Nursery, please contact the Office and leave a message for Causey Hope.
+If you have any questions or would like to volunteer to help in the Nursery, please contact the Office .

 Readers: Lectors and Intercessors